MeiryDiniz/md-acupuncture/README.md

  + **Django:** The web framework used for developing the application.
  + **Django Allauth:** Used for user authentication, registration, and account management.
  + **Bootstrap:** Used for styling the frontend and ensuring a responsive layout.
+ + **Neon Database**: The cloud-native PostgreSQL database used for storing the app’s data.
  + **SQLite:** The default database for development.
  + **Python 3.x:** The programming language used for backend development.
  + **HTML/CSS:** For structuring and styling the frontend.